apache/seatunnel/docs/en/connector-v2/sink/SftpFile.md

 ### host [string]

-The target ftp host is required
+The target sftp host is required

 ### port [int]

-The target ftp port is required
+The target sftp port is required

 ### username [string]

-The target ftp username is required
+The target sftp username is required

 ### password [string]

-The target ftp password is required
+The target sftp password is required

 ### path [string]